 A space created for sharing wisdom, encompassing you all with love & ultimately expanding our awareness.
-Through my thoughts, experiences and insights, I wish to illustrate how deeper thought and greater understanding of ourselves and the world that surrounds us, can enable us to work together towards the positive transformation of all life on earth.
+Through my sentiments, experiences and insights, I wish to illustrate how deeper thought and greater understanding of ourselves and the world that surrounds us, can enable us to work together towards the positive transformation of all life on earth.

 “Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.” ~Miriam Beard~

-This revitalizing, organic, biodegradable olive oil based soap is a beautifully simple recipe that I learnt from a dear friend during my 3 weeks at the Saja project in Sicily.
+This revitalizing, organic, biodegradable, olive oil based soap, is a beautifully simple recipe that I learnt from a dear friend during my 3 weeks at the Saja project in Sicily.
 She makes these incredible soaps from scratch, with all locally sourced ingredients; mostly homegrown or from close friends, and sells them to order for super affordable prices.
 Be sure to check out her page in the link below.

 280g (20 days) -300g (30 days) demineralized or distilled water.
 The days next to the measurements point to the amount of time it will take for your soap to set properly.
 The water can be bought or distilled at home.